s-baumann/FixedPointAcceleration.jl/docs/src/4_Applications.md

 draws = get_sobol_draws(chol, 100000, SobolSeq(dims))
 ```

-We can now write a function that updates the number of standard deviations above the mean at which to cutoff the
+We can now write a function that updates the number of standard deviations above and below the mean that defines the edges of the hypercube.
 ```
 # Update function
 function one_iterate(cutoff_multiplier::Float64, target::Float64; tuning_parameter::Float64 = 1.0)